mllite/sklearn2sql-demo/notebooks/side_effects.md

 ### MariaDB

 MariaDB was very responsive by correcteing all bugs reported by sklearn2sql.
-CTE support was rudimentary and at the end everything was perfect after the necessary corrections were made
+CTE support was rudimentary and at the end everything was perfect after the necessary corrections were made .
+Latest fixes were made as of MariaDB 10.2.11.

 https://jira.mariadb.org/browse/MDEV-12440